ipfs/ipfs-docs/docs/concepts/ipfs-implementations.md

 - Are building a modular application that interacts with the IPFS network.
 - Want more choice in which features you include in your application.
 - Are building an IPFS implementation.
-- Want to reuse some components of IPFS such as the Kademlia DHT, Bitswap, data encoding, etc., without the full featureset of Kubo.
+- Want to reuse some components of IPFS such as the Kademlia DHT, Bitswap, data encoding, etc.
 - Want to experiment with IPFS.

 #### JavaScript